CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/GenericMagic.md

 ## Combat Magic

-As a part of a Magic Combat Roll, a character can choose one of the following options below of how they would like to use their magic for 1 round.
+As a part of a Magic Combat Roll, a character can choose one of the following options below of how they would like to use their magic for that 1 round.

 Combat Magic allows a character creates a "Magic Weapon" and attack with it, using the stats of weapons.
-Combat Magic are intended to be flavored by the character.
-If both hands are available, as part of the same use of Combat Magic each hand can be used to benefit for Two Handed or Dual Wielded.
-Damage type is determined by the damage type of the magic skill used.
+Combat Magic is intended to be flavored by the player/narrator.

+If both hands are available, as part of the same use of Combat Magic each hand can be used to benefit from Two Handed or Dual Wielded Dice Modifiers.

+Damage Types is determined by the damage types of the magic skill used.

 ### Party Trick Combat Magic